GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

 ###refreshColorScale()
 Refreshes the contents and positions of the Kinetic objects in `this.tickLabels[view][tick]` and `this.scaleTitle[view]` as a function of whatever is registered in `this.scaleType`, `.min` and `.max` under the `this.currentView` key.
 Intended as part of the `onchange` callback after modifying scale parameters in the plot control form, and for updating after changing the view.

+###summarizeData()
+Called by `this.update()` iff `this.summaryDepth` is truthy.
+Constructs the average rate, threshold and HV for the summary cells declared in `this.channelNames[]` iff the summary cell key's length equals `this.summaryDepth`.
+Averages are stored alongside raw channel values in `window.currentData[HV/threshold/rate][summaryKey]` for parsing by the same logic as the individual cells.
+Note that if any individual detector is supposed to contribute to this average and fails to report, the whole summary cell will be marked as failing to report.

 ###trackView()
 Keeps `this.currentView` and `this.currentUnit` and the values of the inputs in the plot control form up to date with whatever the user has chosen from the view selection radio.